-GYM UNIFORM - GRADES 2 - 8
+GYM UNIFORM - GRADES 1 - 8

-Students in grades 2 - 8 are required to wear the school gym uniform.
-This consists of a grey St. Hilary T-shirt (available through Wear Number One), solid black knit/nylon shorts that are mid-thigh in length and regular athletic shoes with non-marking soles.
+Students in grades 1 - 8 are required to wear the school gym uniform.
+This consists of a grey St. Hilary T-shirt (available through Made2Wear), solid black knit/nylon shorts that are mid-thigh in length and regular athletic shoes with non-marking soles.
+Students will wear gym uniforms to school on days they have gym class, and will remain in gym uniforms for the day, except that students participating in Mass will dress in school uniforms and change for gym.
+In lieu of gym shirts, students in grades 6-8 may wear their class shirts with the rest of their gym uniforms on gym days.
 School sweatshirts must be worn over gym shirts and black sweatpants must be worn over gym shorts in quarters 2 and 3.
 The enforcement of the gym uniform dress code will be handled by the physical education teacher.